-Since there is a cost involved in maintaining standby VMs, you may choose to protect only specific applications using VCS-in-guest and protect the remaining applications using VMware HA.
-By using VMware HA in conjunction with VCS-in-guest, when a host fails, standy VCS-nodes running on that host are automatically restarted by VMware HA on a new host without the need for user-intervention, potentially eliminating the need to maintain multiple standbys.
+By using VMware HA in conjunction with VCS-in-guest, when a host fails, standy VCS-nodes running on that host are automatically restarted by VMware HA on a new host without the need for user-intervention.

-See "Availability levels" on page 16.
+See "Availability levels" on page 20.